arduino/arduino-cloud-cli/PROTOCOL.md

 Message format
 ---------------

-* Messages are in SENML encoded in CBOR
+* Messages are in SENML encoded in CBOR according to standard https://datatracker.ietf.org/doc/html/rfc8428